Exam Pro Tips

-Everyone operates different, but finding a good time and place to study for your final exam that is free of distractions is very important.
+Everyone functions different, but looking for a good time and place to study for your final exam that is free of distractions is very important.
 Creating a study schedule may be extremely beneficial as well.

 Find out about the exam

 Know your enemy – find out as much as you can about the exam.
-Questions to ask include:
+Questions to look for or inquire include:

 How much is the exam worth to your overall mark in the subject?

-What type of exam is it (for example, multiple choice, essay, open book, take-home)?
+What kind of exam is it (for example, multiple choice, essay, open book, take-home)?

-Will there be a choice of questions or tasks?
+Will there be a n array of questions or tasks?